 Remote teams need to collaborate and rely on each other just like in-office teams do.
 Part of mastering remote team communication is showing your employees you trust them and that they can trust you.

-Brendan Hufford, director of SEO at Directive, says, “The biggest lesson for managing remote employees that I’ve learned is to have them take ownership of all meetings (they set the time, it’s their Zoom, they set the agenda, etc.).”
+Brendan Hufford, director of SEO at Directive, says, “The biggest lesson for managing remote workers that I’ve learned is to have them take ownership of all meetings (they set the time, it’s their Zoom, they set the agenda, etc.).”

 Show your team you trust them by not micromanaging their actions.